anoopvk/social-distancing-detection/README.md

    - [x] make firebase call for wifi module
 - [x]  display results
 - [x]  create settings.json and read from that
+- [x]  multithreading on mail
+- [x]  calculate critical density from a data.json